Promo code SPRING2022 will be automatically applied at checkout!

 To explain it a little better: menopause is a time in a woman's life when her menstrual periods stop, and she can no longer get pregnant.
 Ups and downs are typical during a menstrual cycle, so skipping one or even a few months doesn't always mean you're going through menopause.
 Skipping an entire year, however, is one of the most common symptoms of menopause.

 Menopause typically occurs between 45 and 55 but can occur earlier or later, depending on various factors.
 If it happens earlier, you may be experiencing premature menopause, which can occur due to medical conditions and genetics.
-The average age that women experience menopause symptoms in the United States is 51 years old, but some people may experience early menopause.
+The average age at which women experience menopause symptoms in the United States is 51 years old, but some people may experience early menopause.

 Everyone's experience is unique, but some common symptoms can be clues to help you figure out whether what you're experiencing is indeed menopause.
 For example, many women experience changes in their metabolism during natural menopause, leading to problems such as weight gain and difficulty losing weight.